mavlink/rfcs/text/gnss-integrity-report.md

 - **Alternative 2:** Alternative 1, further extended with a per-band spoofing detection state.
 This field cannot currently be populated by any vendor but is included speculatively to future-proof the message.
 This possibility was discussed with Septentrio.
 Since spoofing mitigation is not reported even at the receiver level, introducing a dedicated per-band mitigation state would not be meaningful.
 As with per-band jamming detection, the same enumeration as the global spoofing state could be reused.
 - **Alternative 3:** A fully extended version including all currently available jamming- and antenna-related per-band fields exposed by at least one vendor, including raw RF front-end diagnostics.

 A global field mapping table summarizing the source availability for all alternatives is provided at the end of this section.
-For each alternative, the corresponding payload sizes and bandwidth impacts are also provided, assuming a three-band report transmitted at 1 Hz.
+For each alternative, the corresponding payload sizes and bandwidth impacts are provided, assuming a three-band report transmitted at 1 Hz.
+In these calculations, `GNSS_MAX_BANDS` is set to 3.

 **Alternative 1: `GNSS_BANDS` with interference characteristics**
 ```xml